-- To describe the incidence of MACE during exposure to ozanimod and exposure to other therapies used to treat MS in intervals of time since initiation (i.e., < 365 days and ≥365 days) - To describe the incidence of symptomatic bradycardia during exposure to ozanimod and exposure to other therapies used to treat MS - To describe the incidence of PML during exposure to ozanimod and exposure to other therapies used to treat MS - To describe the incidence of serious acute liver injury with and without predisposing factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of MS - To describe the incidence rate of PRES during exposure to ozanimod and exposure compared to other therapies used to treat MS
+- To describe the incidence of MACE during exposure to ozanimod and exposure to other therapies used to treat RRMS in intervals of time since initiation (ie, < 365 days and ≥ 365 days). - To describe the incidence of symptomatic bradycardia during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To describe the incidence of progressive multifocal leukoencephalopathy (PML) during exposure to ozanimod and exposure to other therapies used to treat RRMS. - To describe the incidence of SALI with and without predisposing factors within the person-time of exposure to ozanimod and the person-time of exposure to other therapies used in the treatment of RRMS. - To describe the incidence rate of posterior reversible encephalopathy syndrome (PRES) during exposure to ozanimod and exposure compared to other therapies used to treat RRMS.